 I think the recent national tragedy showed that “mate” isn’t just a term in the Australian lexicon but rather a way of life and a part of the Australian spirit.

-Needless to state, we aren’t a perfect nation because there aren’t perfect humans, but I do wonder what is my duty as an individual to this society to maintain our values, our way of life and increase our wellbeing.
-It was John F. Kennedy that famously said,
+Needless to say, we aren’t a perfect nation because there aren’t perfect humans, but I do wonder what is my duty as an individual to this society to maintain our values and our way of life and increase our well-being.
+It was John F. Kennedy who famously said,

 “Ask not what your country can do for you — ask what you can do for your country”